 Fathead knows the market they play in.
 Their tagline Go Big – Real.
 Big. says it all.
 And with that vision, they became the leading brand in sports and entertainment wall graphics with thousands of officially licensed products.
 That’s BIG!

 That’s what fan marketing is about.
-Connecting with a group of passionate users in a way that taps the affinity they have for that thing they love.
+Connecting with a group of passionate users in a way that taps the affinity they have for that thing they love, learn more using the last link.
 So, what’s it take to connect with your fans in this way?
 It’s a three step plan.
 Let’s take a look.

 When you think of over-the-top fans, it’s easy to think of sports.
 On any given day, turn on a game on your favorite sports channel and you’ll see your share rabid supporters.
 While not every fan wants to be “that guy,” every fan respects that guy (unless his hair is blocking your view of the game, but that’s a different point).

 This football (soccer) fan shows us step one.

 What the soccer fan clearly gets is that color is key and marketers had better get it right.
 If you’re a fan of the Atlanta Braves, you show your Navy and Scarlet colors.
 It’s not blue and red.
 Michigan fans don their Maize and Blue, while Ohio State fans show up in their Scarlet and Gray.
 Get it right to be one of the fans.
 If not, you’re just a poser.